apalbright/SportsIllustrated/README.md

 Blog post available here: http://thelittledataset.com/2015/02/24/the-distribution-of-sports-illustrated-covers-the-bikinid-the-not/

 #Stacked bar charts
-In order to create the visualization from this post, download the "sicover12.csv" and run the R script "barcharts."
+In order to create the visualization from this post, download the "sicover12.csv" from the raw_data folder and then run the R script "barcharts," which uses "sicover12.csv."